aglyzov/go-patch/README.md

     Salary     int      // only non-zero values are considered

-    unexported bool     // unexported fields are ignored NonExisting []byte  // fields not present in the target are also ignored }
+    unexported bool     // unexported fields are ignored Unknown    []byte   // fields not present in the target are also ignored }

 var e = Employee{